 CCC was established in the State of California in 1983.
-In 1991, CCC moved to its current location in Salinas, California to accommodate growing enrollment numbers and the addition of new training programs.
+In 1991, CCC moved to its current location in Salinas, California to accommodate growing enrolment numbers and the addition of new training programs.

-CCC offers the following certificate or degree programs: business administrative specialist, computer specialist: accounting, medical administrative assistant, medical assisting, nursing assistant, UT, UT Associate of Applied Science, veterinary assistant, veterinary technology Associate of Applied Science, and VN.
+CCC offers the following certificate or degree programs: business administrative specialist, computer specialist: accounting, medical administrative assistant, medical assisting, nursing assistant, UT, UT Associate of Applied Science, veterinary assistant, veterinary technology Associate of Applied Science, VN, surgical technology, dental assisting, sterile processing technician, and pharmacy technician (for which it currently holds interim approval from ACCET).
 CCC also offers an avocational phlebotomy technician program.
-CCC also has obtained approval from ACCET to offer the following programs and plans to begin doing so in October 2024, pending additional approvals: surgical technology (Associate of Applied Science), dental assisting, and sterile processing technician.
-CCC is also in the process of applying for approvals for a pharmacy technician program and an Associate Degree in Nursing program that it intends to provide in the future.
-As of December 31, 2024, CCC had 448 students enrolled in its programs.
+CCC recently received renewal of its ACCET accreditation, effective until April 30, 2030, and also obtained final approval from ACCET to offer its dental assisting program.
+CCC is also in the process of applying for approval for an Associate Degree in Nursing program that it intends to provide in the future.
+As of March 31, 2025, CCC had 508 students enrolled in its programs.